STAYING IN TOUCH WHEN MILES SEPARATE YOU AND YOUR CHILDREN

 Long distance parenting is one of the most difficult challenges facing divorced parents and their children.
-Yet, it is a very real experience for countless numbers of divorced families.
-It is estimated that in North America the average family changes residences every five years.
+It is a very real experience for countless numbers of divorced families.
+In North America, the average family changes residences every five years.
 Many families move even more frequently.
 When parents are living together, moving their family isn’t considered a problem.
 The problem occurs most often when one parent initiates a relocation that relegates the other parent to being a long distance parent.

 Here are some of the changes your children may experience in a long distance parenting situation: